wp-plugins/disqus-conditional-load/readme.txt

 * If username not given it will not load
 * Redirect to admin page after activation

+= 4.0 =
+* Fixed issues on scroll option.
+* Improved codes.
+* Works without Disqus Installed.

 == Upgrade Notice ==

-= 3.5 =
+= 4.0 =
-Disqus will be loaded only if username is added
+Fixed some bugs in scroll load.
+Improved codes.